ErcBunny/paparazzi-coursework-2023/README.md

 * `conf/userconf/tudelft/course_conf.xml`: *this file tells the paparazzi centre and GCS about the airframes and what code to compile*
 * ` conf/userconf/tudelft/course_control_panel.xml`: *comment out the annoying speech dispatcher*
 * `misc/`
-  1. legacy code, python notebooks
+  1. legacy code, python notebooks (image processing, SVM)
   2. useful info for setting up the environment in `misc.ipynb` (opencv, gtk imshow, apple silicon)
   3. convenient scripts for opening vlc and telnet

-> See the pull requests for more info

 Paparazzi UAS
 =============